mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 This mountain is located where this monk lives, so he can visit the mountain any time.
 For instance, Mount Fuji in Japan: I can climb Mount Fuji any time.
 But I have never visited Mount Fuji.
 And also, when Americans go to Japan, you go to the *[unintelligible]*, which are very fancy old temples, painted with gold – a very wonderful, gorgeous shrine.
 But I have never visited there.
 So *you* may know it pretty well, but I don’t know it.
 The Japanese know pretty well the Grand Canyon, but maybe some of you don’t know the Grand Canyon. *[Laughter.]*

 So, “Did you visit the Five Elders Peak?”
-The monks says, “I didn’t get there.”
+The monk says, “I didn’t get there.”

 ##### 14:28

-According to tradition, let’s [read] this conversation [along with Yuan Wu’s] notes.
+According to tradition, let’s [study] this conversation [along with Yuan Wu’s] notes.
 The notes really give a hint about how you understand or how you deal with this conversation.

 > Yang Shan asked a monk, “Where have you just come from?”
 >